 In extracurricular courses, instructors teach small classes five days a week in an intensive course that the university students have selected and paid for in addition to regular classes.
 Curriculum, including textbooks and daily lesson plans, is provided by Westgate.
 Instructors are required to follow the curriculum, yet are encouraged to be creative in their lesson planning.
 The focus is on improving oral communication skills.

 |Fall Term||mid-/late September||late December||3 months|

-In the accredited courses, instructors teach credit-bearing classes.
-A lot of these classes are mandatory for the students, although there are also some elective classes taught at some of the campuses.
-The finer details such as class size, lesson length and the textbooks used vary from campus to campus.
-In most accredited classes there is still an emphasis on oral communication, although some courses might include work on other areas such as reading and writing.
-We also provide an English teacher education program for students who are studying to become teachers.
+In accredited courses, instructors teach credit-bearing classes.
+Most are mandatory for the students, although elective classes are taught on some campuses.
+Details such as class size, lesson length and the textbooks vary from campus to campus.
+In most accredited classes, though the emphasis is on oral communication, some courses may include reading and writing practice.
+We also provide an English teacher education program for students studying to become teachers

 |Starting||Ending||Contract Length||Spring Term||late March/early April||late July||3-5 months|

 * Some positions ending in early August (spring term) or early February (fall term) may be available.

 - University graduate with a bachelor's and/or more advanced degree and one of the following:

 - EFL/ESL classroom teaching experience along with EFL/ESL teaching certificate and/or elementary/primary/secondary teaching credentials/qualifications